Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Introduction

 The remainder of this paper is organized as follows: Section II introduces the concept of the data flywheel for E2E autonomous driving and reviews recent developments in the field.
 Section III presents the dataset safety lifecycle, detailing each phase from data acquisition to long-term maintenance.
 Section IV defines dataset safety requirements, establishing criteria for safe and reliable data use.
 Section V discusses dataset design principles.
-Section VI focuses on dataset implementation, highlighting practical considerations and tooling.
-Section VII reviews safety analysis methods of datasets.
-Section VIII outlines verification and validation methods to ensure dataset compliance with safety requirements.
-Finally, Section IX concludes the paper and discusses future directions for research in safe dataset development for autonomous driving.
+Section VI focuses on dataset implementation.
+Section VII reviews safety analysis methods.
+Section VIII outlines verification and validation methods.
+Finally, Section IX concludes the paper and discusses future directions.